 7. Read About Tax Implications

-Depreciation allows you to deduct a portion of the property's cost over time, which can significantly reduce your taxable rental income.
+Depreciation allows you to deduct a portion of the property's cost over time, which can significantly reduce your taxable income.
 However, there are rules and limitations associated with depreciation that you should understand.

 Selective Focus Photography of a Mailbox